Adwaitha0/HavenCraft/README.md

-🏡 HevanCraft
-HevanCraft is a beautifully crafted e-commerce website focused on home decor products, built using Node.js, Express, EJS, and MongoDB.
+🏡 HevanCraft is a beautifully crafted e-commerce website focused on home decor products, built using Node.js, Express, EJS, and MongoDB.
 The platform allows users to browse, view, and manage decor items with a clean and responsive user interface.
 Designed with aesthetics and performance in mind, HevanCraft provides a smooth shopping experience for customers interested in enhancing their living spaces.

 🛠️ Tech Stack

 Frontend: HTML, CSS, EJS (Embedded JavaScript)
 Backend: Node.js, Express.js
 Database: MongoDB (using Mongoose)